fossabot/NullTracker/README.md

 Some ideas I have:

 - Connect to other trackers if this tracker can't serve the request.
+This can be done by manually adding trackers to a list, or scraping sites for trackers and testing them.
+I'm not sure if I would just randomly pick a tracker to ask for or try multiple and combine them.
+This tracker may just turn into a proxy if I do that though.
 - Improve speed